TharunaKumar/maternal-health-eda/README.md

 ##### Plot 2 : Risk % by Anemia Severity

-Across all three anemia categories — None (66.7%), Minimal (66.1%), and Medium (67.2%) — the risk percentage stays within 1% of each other
-This near-flat pattern shows that anemia severity has no meaningful independent effect on pregnancy risk classification.
+Across all the three anemia categories, None (66.7%), Minimal (66.1%), and Medium (67.2%), the risk percentage stays within 1% of each other.
+The near-flat pattern shows that anemia severity has no meaningful independent effect on pregnancy risk classification.

 ##### Plot 3 : Distribution of MAP by Risk Group
 The boxplot shows an upward shift in MAP for the risky pregnancy group compared to the non-risky group:

 The risky group has a median MAP of approximately 77 mmHg, with an IQR between ~74–80 mmHg and a narrow overall spread.
-The non-risky group has a lower median MAP of approximately 73 mmHg, a wider IQR (~70–80 mmHg), indicating greater variability among lower-risk patients.
+The non-risky group has a lower median MAP of approximately 73 mmHg, a wider IQR (~70–80 mmHg), indicating greater variability among lower risk patients.
 The tighter, higher distribution in the risky group suggests that elevated MAP is a consistent characteristic of risky pregnancies.

 ##### Plot 4 : Risk % by Jaundice Severity